kishoreDS23/Face-Detection-Emotion-Analysis/README.md

 WebRTC: Browser API for accessing camera and microphone HTML5 Canvas: For drawing face boundaries and landmarks JavaScript Animation: Using `requestAnimationFrame` for smooth real-time processing

+In this project, I use HTML, CSS, and JavaScript.
+These are the programming languages I used.